HanSolo/crac8/README.md

 #### Build the jar file on the target platform:
-To create the jar file you need to build it on the target platform (Linux x64) using the a JDK that supports CRaC.
+To create the jar file you need to build it on the target platform (Linux x64 or aarch64) using the a JDK that supports CRaC.
 You can find builds here [github.com/CRaC](https://github.com/CRaC/openjdk-builds/releases).
 1. make sure you set JAVA_HOME to the JVM with CRaC support
 2. go the project folder